ImperialOctopus/worlds-to-follow/docs/01-guide/04-combat.md

 ### Movement

-Character have a movement speed equal to (5 + their Prowess) × 1 m.
+Characters have a movement speed equal to (5 + their Prowess) × 1 m.
 On their turn they may move up to their speed, split up as they like before, between, or after any Actions they take.

 ### Damage